datastax/ruby-driver/README.md

 interface parity with cql-rb](https://github.com/datastax/ruby-driver/blob/master/examples/cql-rb-wrapper.rb) to assist you with gradual upgrade.

+If you are upgrading to DataStax Enterprise, use the [Ruby DSE driver](https://github.com/datastax/ruby-dse-driver.git) for more features and better compatibility.

+## What's new in v3.2
+This minor release adds support for MRI 2.4.x and also contains a few miscellaneous defect fixes.

+See the [changelog](https://github.com/datastax/ruby-driver/blob/master/CHANGELOG.md) for more information on all changes in this version and past versions.

 ## What's new in v3.1

 This minor release introduces features and fixes around resiliency, schema metadata, usability, and performance.
 One